 Join us this year for the 135th Anniversary International Workers’ Day celebrations in North Korea.
-YPT’s favourite and most specular holidays of the year also marking our company’s 13th birthday!
+Our favourite and most spectacular holiday of the year, as well as marking YPT’s 13th birthday!

 May Day gives us the best opportunity of the year to relax, meet, and hang out with North Korean locals during the celebrations at Mt.
-Daeson held Pyongyang city.
+Taeson held in Pyongyang.
 As the Koreans enjoy their day off with their family and friends you may find yourself in a position where they’ll invite you to join them to eat, drink, sing, dance, and play around for the festivities.

-What marks this year more significant than the others is the inclusion of a massive Mass Dance event held in Kim Il Sung Square involving over 10,000 university students for us to spectate or partake in.
+What makes this year more significant than the previous May Day celebrations is the inclusion of the largest mass dance event ever to be held in Kim Il Sung Square involving over 10,000 university students for us to spectate or partake in.

 No tour to North Korea is complete without a visit down to the DMZ where we’ll take you further off the tourist path to visit the concrete wall – here you’ll catch a further glimpse of South Korean and US military bunkers as we stand in an active North Korean guard post – not all travel companies offer this.

 Extend your stay with us onto Group B as we’ll take you south west of Pyongyang to the busy port city of Nampo where we’ll stay overnight at a therapeutic hot spa resort with your very own hot mineral spa bath located in your room.
 You’ll also have the chance to see North Korean factories and farm up close as we explore the lesser visited industrial and agriculture regions of North Korea.